Voxli Voxli

 • Agent messages appear on the other side - these are your agent’s responses.

 • Tool calls appear inline in the conversation.
-If your agent called a tool or API during the conversation, you see it here.
+If your agent called a tool or API during the conversation, the call and its result show up right where they happened, so you can verify the agent called the right tool with the right data.

 To register tool calls from your agent, see Tools and Events in the developer docs.